Islamic calligraphy

 The surah "Al-Isra'" copied by the 13th century calligrapher Yaqut al-Musta'simi in muhaqqaq script with Kufic incidentals.

 Islamic calligraphy is the artistic practice of penmanship and calligraphy, in the languages which use the Arabic alphabet or the alphabets derived from it.
 It is a highly stylized and structured form of handwriting that follows artistic conventions and is often used for Islamic religious texts, architecture, and decoration.
 It includes Arabic, Persian, Ottoman, and Urdu calligraphy.
 It is known in Arabic as khatt Arabi (خط عربي), literally meaning "line", "design", or "construction".

-The development of Islamic calligraphy is strongly tied to the Qur'an, as chapters and verses from the Qur'an are a common and almost universal text upon which Islamic calligraphy is based.
-Although artistic depictions of people and animals are not explicitly forbidden in the Qur'an, Islamic traditions have often limited figural representation in Islamic religious texts in order to avoid idolatry.
+The development of Islamic calligraphy is strongly tied to the Quran, as chapters and verses from the Quran are a common and almost universal text upon which Islamic calligraphy is based.
+Although artistic depictions of people and animals are not explicitly forbidden in the Quran, Islamic traditions have often limited figural representation in Islamic religious texts in order to avoid idolatry.
 Some scholars argue that Kufic script was developed by the late 7th century in Kufa, Iraq, from which it takes its name.
 This early style later evolved into several forms, including floral, foliated, plaited or interlaced, bordered, and square Kufic.
 In the ancient world, though, artists sometimes circumvented aniconic prohibitions by creating intricate calligraphic compositions that formed shapes and figures using tiny script.
 Calligraphy was a valued art form, and was regarded as both an aesthetic and moral pursuit.
 An ancient Arabic proverb illustrates this point by emphatically stating that "purity of writing is purity of the soul."

 Beyond religious contexts, Islamic calligraphy is widely used in secular art, architecture, and decoration.
 Its prominence in Islamic art is not solely due to religious constraints on figurative imagery, but rather reflects the central role of writing and the written word in Islamic culture.
 Islamic calligraphy evolved primarily from two major styles: Kufic and Naskh, with numerous regional and stylistic variations.
 In the modern era, Arabic and Persian calligraphy have influenced modern art, particularly in the post-colonial Middle East, and have also inspired the fusion style known as calligraffiti.